Military reserve force: Sources of reserve personnel

-In countries such as the United States, reservists are often former military members who reached the end of their enlistment or resigned their commission.
+In countries such as the United States, reservists are often former military members who reached the end of their enlistment or service obligation.
 Service in the reserve for a number of years after leaving active service is required in the enlistment contracts and commissioning orders of many nations.

 Reservists can also be civilians who undertake basic and specialized training in parallel with regular forces while retaining their civilian roles.
 They can be deployed independently, or their personnel may make up shortages in regular units.
 Ireland's Army Reserve is an example of such a reserve.

 With universal conscription, most of the male population may be reservists.
 All men in Finland belong to the reserve until 60 years of age, and 65 percent of each age cohort of men are drafted and receive at least six months of military training.
 Ten percent of conscripts are trained as reserve officers.
 Reservists and reserve officers are occasionally called up for refresher exercises, but receive no monthly salary or position.
 South Korean males who finish their national service in the armed forces or in the national police are automatically placed on the reserve roster, and are obligated to take several days of annual military training for seven years.